SimonCahill/getopt.net/README.md

-# getopt.net - A GNU getopt port to .net
+# getopt.net - A GNU and POSIX getopt port to .net

 This repository contains the code for my port of the GNU getopt functionality found on most Unix-like systems.